untillpro/airs-ibusnats/README.md

 ## Conclusions
 - [Slow Consumers](https://docs.nats.io/nats-server/nats_admin/slow_consumers) problem is impossible: handler will send to NATS only if requester is ready to read it
+- section is procesed (e.g. sent to http client) too slow -> `ibusnats.ErrSlowConsumer` is returned.
+I.e. acually `slow consumer` problem is moved from NATS to airs application level.
+Even if consumer is slow NATS will not be overflowed anymore
 - to detect `no consumer` situation need to send something to NATS.
 I.e. data for one section will be prepared in vain.

 # Limitations